reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 When [Strict Mode](/apis/strictmode) is on (like in the sandboxes on this site), React remounts each component once in development.
 This causes the interval to be set up twice, and this is why each second the counter increments twice.

 However, React's behavior is not the *cause* of the bug: the bug already exists in the code.
 React's behavior makes the bug more noticeable.
-The real cause is that this effect starts a process but doesn't provide a way to clean it up.
+The real cause is that this Effect starts a process but doesn't provide a way to clean it up.

 To fix this code, save the interval ID returned by `setInterval`, and implement a cleanup function with [`clearInterval`](https://developer.mozilla.org/en-US/docs/Web/API/clearInterval):